eli-crawley/deep-learning-challenge/README.md

     * Hyperparameter tuning (changing number of neurons and layers).
     * Trying different batch sizes and epochs.
     * Testing additional hidden layers and dropout layers (not shown to improve significantly).
-    * Testing additional hidden layers and dropout layers (not shown to improve significantly).

 ## Summary
 * The neural network achieved ~72.5% accuracy, which is close but below the target of 75%.